yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the WSL window shows output from running the database initialization.](media/Ex1-Task1.7.png)

-8. Confirm that the database now contains test data
+8. Confirm that the database now contains test data.

     ```bash
     mongo